xkunwu/xkunwu.github.io/pages/home.md

   nav: "main"
 ---
 I am a curious and vigorous researcher.
+When I feel too tired to read books or write codes, I do sports.

 Currently I am a post-doctoral researcher at the [*Centre for the Analysis of Motion, Entertainment Research and Applications (CAMERA)*](https://www.camera.ac.uk/) group of [University of Bath](https://www.bath.ac.uk/).